October 31, 1994: The day Venus Williams made her professional debut at 14

 On this day, October 31, 1994, 14-year old Venus Williams made her professional debut in Oakland, three and a half years after her last appearance in an official junior competition.
 For these first steps on the main tour, the teenager made a strong impression, beating world No 59, Shaun Stafford, 6-3, 6-4.

 The Bank of the West Classic was held in Oakland, California, on indoor carpet.
-This prestigious event of the women’s tour usually attracted the best players in the world; in fact, the last four editions had been won by two world No 1 or former No 1 players, Monica Seles and Martina Navratilova.
+This prestigious event of the women’s tour usually attracted the best players in the world; in fact, the last four editions had been won by a pair of legends, Monica Seles and Martina Navratilova.

-On October 31, 1994, most tennis experts in the United States had their eyes on the Bank of the West Classic, in Oakland, where Williams, aged 14, had been given a wildcard to play in the main draw.
-It had been three years since her father, Richard, had announced that her daughter was not going to play any more junior events, and for a while, he wasn’t in a hurry to unleash her on the main tour.
+On October 31, 1994, the tennis world waited with baited breath as the Bank of the West Classic approached.
+It had been three years since Venus’ father, Richard, had announced that her daughter was not going to play any more junior events, and for a while, he wasn’t in a hurry to unleash her on the main tour.
 A year before, he had even declared that any parent allowing his child to turn professional at 14 “should be shot”.
 What pushed the Williams family to change their minds was the “Capriati rule”, which had been conceived to prevent young players from an early breakdown.
 If she wasn’t going to make her first steps now, before the rule took effect, Venus would have to wait until she turned 16.

 This is how the young prodigy ended up competing in Oakland.
-After three years without playing in an official competition, Venus faced Shaun Stafford, world No 59.
 No one knew how the teenager would react to the event, not even her coach, Rick Macci: “I didn’t know how she would respond to the fans in the stands”, he wrote in his book, Macci Magic.